Video games from the 80s were a starting point for games we see today.

-The 1980s was an amazing era in the entertainment industry.
 The music, TV shows and the movies were awesome.

 There were no portable tablets or mobile game gadgets to play games.